-Following your welcome meeting at the hotel, begin a full day tour of Seoul by heading to Gyeongbok Palace to watch the 'Changing of the Guards' ceremony, and then visit the Palace itself and the surrounding grounds.
+Begin your Seoul adventure at Gyeongbok Palace to watch the 'Changing of the Guards' ceremony, and then visit the Palace itself and the surrounding grounds.

-Next, attend a Korean cooking class - making traditional Bibimbap and enjoy your own creations for lunch!
+Next, attend a Korean cooking class - making traditional bibimbap and enjoy your own creations for lunch!

-Also visit the UNESCO World Cultural Heritage registered Jongmyo Royal Shrine and then head to the observation deck of the N Seoul Tower for panoramic views over the city.
+This afternoon, head to the observation deck of the N Seoul Tower for panoramic views over the city.

-Due to a change in local traffic laws, you will need to leave the coach and travel by public bus to/from the tower.
+Please note that due to a change in local traffic laws, you will need to leave the coach and travel by public bus to/from the tower.